Overkill (Motörhead album): Recording

 "I like writing songs for women.
 In fact, I've written songs with women.
 I've been called a sexist by some factions of radical, frigid feminists (the kind who want to change the word manhole to personhole, that kind of crap), but they don't know what they're talking about."

 The title track is notable for Phil "Philthy Animal" Taylor's use of two bass drums.
 In the documentary The Guts and the Glory the drummer recalls:

 "I always wanted to play two bass drums but I always said to myself, 'No, I'm not gonna be one of these wankers who goes on stage and has two bass drums and never even fuckin' plays 'em'.
 Not until I can play 'em.
 So I got this other bass drum and I used to get to rehearsals a couple of hours before the other guys and just practise, you know, just sit there going (mimes kicking with both feet) like running, or something like that...I was actually playing that riff, just trying to get my coordination right, when Eddie and Lemmy walked in, and I was just about to stop and they went, 'No, don't stop!
 Keep going!'...And that was how Overkill got written."

+ZZ Top were an influence on the group and they had previously performed and recorded a version of "Beer Drinkers and Hell Raisers" from Tres Hombres (1973).
+Lemmy stated "They shaped the music scene for a few years, everyone was waiting for the new ZZ Top album and they'd be great...
+I stole [the riff of "Tush"] for "No Class".
+I stole it blind, yeah, but we didn't go where they went after the riff, so that's cool, I suppose".